-A training squad or club group is a team - a team that interacts with each other, has social cohesion and most importantly, supports and encourages each other.
-They are at training as much for the social aspects as for the task or sport aspects.
+A training squad or club group is a team - a team that interacts with each other has social cohesion, and most importantly, supports and encourages each other.
+They are at training as much for the social aspects as for the task or sports aspects.

 The article also suggests establishing what they call a 'pod' system – teams within a team.
 A full squad may have too many dynamics to fully show cohesion or have differing attitudes within the group, for example, backs and forwards, defenders and strikers, batsmen and bowlers.